selinceydeli/Federated_Graph_Learning/README.md

   - `train.pt`, `val.pt`, `test.pt` objects with node-level labels
   - `y_sums.csv` — per-split counts of positive labels per sub-task

-  - `label_percentages.csv` — per-split label percentages and mean across splits, useful to sanity-check against the paper’s reported marginals
+- Per-split label percentages and mean across splits are stored under `./results/metrics/`, useful to sanity-check against the paper’s reported marginals

 Each node is labeled for the presence of the following patterns (11 sub-tasks):